 Lesvos is still an undiscovered island for many, despite being the third largest in Greece and close to the Turkish mainland.
 It is relatively undeveloped and retains its rural culture, interspersed with a few attractive towns and villages.
-Our search for birds and other wildlife will take us to some interesting landscapes and historical sites and we will also have an opportunity to sample local tavernas for lunch.
+In May, the tourist season is only just beginning and there is a pleasant, relaxed atmosphere at a time when the flowers and birds are at their best.

 Please note that holidays change, although sometimes only slightly, from year to year and previous trip reports may not reflect the planned itinerary, or other holiday details, for the current trip.
 Please ask us if you would like to know of any significant differences.

 Day 1 Our flights take us to Mytiline, the main town on Lesvos, from where we transfer to Skala Kalloni.

 Day 2 Today is spent exploring the countryside around Skala Kalloni.
 Walking out from the hotel, we amble through the lanes and fields, where we will familiarise ourselves with the local wild flowers of the pathsides, waterways and marshes.
 Eastern Olivaceous Warblers sing from the tamarisk bushes, newly-arrived Bee-eaters hawk over head, Little Bittern and Squacco Heron feed along the river margins, and all sorts of migrant birds might turn up as they head north.